 - Cat Food – Usually too high in protein and fats.

 - Chocolate – Chocolate can cause seizures, coma and death.
 Baker’s chocolate is the most dangerous.
 A dog can consume milk chocolate and appear to be fine because it is not as concentrated, but it is still dangerous.

 - Citrus Oil Extracts – Can cause vomiting

 - Coffee, Coffee grounds, tea and tea bags –Drinks/foods containing caffeine cause many of the same symptoms chocolate causes

 - Eggs (raw) Raw eggs can cause salmonella poisoning in dogs.
 Dogs have a shorter digestive tract than humans and are not as likely to suffer from food poisoning, but it is still possible.
 If your dog has a partial blockage in their intestines where food can be trapped, e coli or salmonella could breed more easily.

 - Egg white contains the protein ‘avidin’ which forms a stable and biologically inactive complex with biotin.
 The avidin in egg whites will tie up the biotin so it cannot be used by the dog.”**

-This list is not meant to raise alarm – only to inform you about what to look out for.
+This in NOT an exhaustive list and it is certainly not meant to raise alarm – only to inform you about what to look out for.
 And notice… cantaloupe is not on the list!
 Hooray!

 Want to schedule your own Animal Communication reading with Danielle?
 Learn more here.